Scalar singlet dark matter in non-standard cosmologies: The model and constraints

 \subsection{Expansion history}

-We assume that for some period of the early Universe, the total energy density was dominated by a component $\rho_\phi$ with an equation of state parameter $w\in [-1,1]$.
+We assume that for some period of the early Universe, the total energy density was dominated by a component $\rho_\phi$ with an equation of state parameter $w\in [-1,1]$, where $w\equiv p_\phi/\rho_\phi$, with $p_\phi$ the pressure of the dominant component.
 We assume that this component decays solely into SM radiation with a rate $\Gamma_\phi$ that, in general, is a function of time.
 Moreover, we assume that the SM plasma maintains internal equilibrium at all times in the early Universe.